VGD3626/MLFFNN_from_scratch/README.md

-# ANN_from_scratch
+# MLFFN from scratch
-I've implemented a feed-forward neural network using NumPy for binary classification on a mashroom datset.
+Implemented a multilayer feed-forward neural network using NumPy for binary classification on a mushroom dataset.